Royal Enfield Interceptor 650: Reception

 The Interceptor was favourably reviewed by Motorcycle News which stated, "As an overall package, the Royal Enfield Interceptor is great.
 The engine is lively without being intimidating, the handling is fun without being patronising and the finish is good without breaking the bank".
 The bike's engine, brakes, and equipment were all praised, but the suspension was criticised as basic, being too soft and underdamped.
 The Australian website, MC-News also gave a favourable report.

+Known Issues

+A known issue with the motorcycle is the death wobble which many have faced seemingly at varying speeds, starting from 120kph.
+General consumer consensus is that this happens due to the CEAT tires, or the combination of CEAT tires with unbalanced spoke wheels.
+Royal Enfield has seemingly rectified this by giving newer models alloy wheels and Pirelli tyres as an option, though it was never officially acknowledged.